charitarthchugh/chromecast-wallpaper-downloader/README.md

 Thanks to [@dconnoly'](https://github.com/dconnolly) s [Chromecast Backgrounds](https://github.com/dconnolly/chromecast-backgrounds/) in make this possible!
 I used his [backgrounds.json](https://github.com/dconnolly/chromecast-backgrounds/blob/master/backgrounds.json) file to retrieve all the URLS.

-## Licencing
+## License

 All pictures are credit to their respective authors.

-This project falls under GPL v3, unless noted.
+This project and dependencies fall under the Apache license, v2.0.

-- Maven, GSON, common-io all fall under Apache.